100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 Poland

-Now, under MiCA, these rules have changed, and businesses need to comply with the new licensing and regulatory requirements.
+Now, under MiCA, these rules have changed, and businesses are formally required to comply with the new licensing and regulatory requirements.
+However, the practical implementation of MiCA in Poland has been affected by developments at the national level.

 • You’ll get a notice before an audit starts, and there’s a waiting period of 7 to 30 days.